-Metric: Number of Investigations Completed, Goal=40.
+Metric: Number of Investigations Completed, Goal=40 (\\\this will change to 30).

 We will evaluate the investigation statistics each quarter and extend as needed to complete the necessary investigations.
 Between FY2013 and FY2017, the NDHP completed an annual average of 42 investigations.
 Turnover in staff, a competitive energy-development-driven labor market, and a transition to sworn troopers in these positions created challenges in completing investigations during 2012 and 2013.
 Historically, the NDHP has met or exceeded the minimum number of investigations each fiscal year.
 We expect to meet or exceed goals again with a fully staffed investigation team.
 In FY2017, the NDHP completed 40 investigations.
-We should not have any problem meeting the goal of 40 investigations.
+We will not be able to reach a goal of 40 this fiscal year due to one of investigators leaving the agency.
 The investigations will be composed of approximately 20 interstate CSA on-site focused/focused CR and 20 interstate CSA on-site focused comprehensive.

 The NDHP Operations commander will monitor the investigations for quantity and quality of work each month during the months when investigations are completed (November-April).
 The NDHP will review the monthly investigation report provided to them by the ND FMCSA Division office.
-The operational commander will discuss any issues with ND FMCSA Division office.
+The operational commander will discuss any issues with ND